bartbutenaers/node-red-contrib-rtsp-client/README.md

 npm install node-red-contrib-rtsp-client
 ```

+I would like to thank [Kevin Godell](https://github.com/kevinGodell) for sharing all his FFmpeg knowledge with the Node-RED community.
+This node contains a lot of information that I learned from him.
+Please have a look at his [node-red-contrib-ffmpeg-spawn](https://github.com/kevinGodell/node-red-contrib-ffmpeg-spawn) node if you want to do other stuff with FFmpeg in Node-RED.

 ***PREREQUISITE: FFmpeg needs to be installed on your system before you can use this node!!!!***

 ## Support my Node-RED developments